vdhamer/Photo-Club-Hub/Photo Club Hub/Documentation/FAQ_en.md

 The software for the web version is called "Fotoclub Hub HTML" and "Photo Club Hub HTML" in English.
-With it a website administrator can automatically create pages from the _same_ data files that are used for the "Fotoclub Hub" app.
+With it a website administrator can automatically create pages from the _same_ data files that are used for the "Photo Club Hub" app.
 [Here](http://www.vdhamer.com/fgDeGender/) is an early test version of such a generated mini-site.
 This avoids double work when maintaining both app and website.
 Photo Club Hub HTML thus generates a member list with links to the portfolios of the club members.